Execution by firing squad: Russia/USSR

 In Imperial Russia, firing squads were used in the army for executions during combat on the orders of military tribunals.

 In the Soviet Union, from the very earliest days, the bullet to the back of the head, in front of a ready-dug burial trench was by far the most common practice.
 It became especially widely used during the Great Purge.

 Saudi Arabia

 Executions in Saudi Arabia are usually carried out by beheading; however, at times other methods have been used.
 Al-Beshi, a Saudi executioner, has said that he has conducted some executions by shooting.
 Mishaal bint Fahd bin Mohammed Al Saud, a Saudi princess, was also executed in the same way.

 South Africa

-Australian soldiers Harry "Breaker" Morant and Peter Handcock were executed by a British firing squad in the South African Republic on 27 February 1902 for war crimes during the Second Boer War.
+Two soldiers of the Bushveldt Carbineers, Breaker Morant and Peter Handcock, were executed by a British firing squad in the South African Republic on 27 February 1902 for war crimes they committed during the Second Boer War.

+Spain

+Since the Spanish transition to democracy in 1977 the new Spanish constitution prohibits the death penalty.
+Previously, execution by firing squad was reserved for cases under military jurisdiction.
+As in the rest of Europe, the death penalty ordered by a civil court was carried out by other methods clearly different from execution.
+In modern times, mainly by hanging or garrote.

+During the decolonization of the Americas, several heroes of the independence of the former viceroyalties were executed by firing squad, including Camilo Torres Tenorio, Antonio Baraya, Antonio Villavicencio, José María Carbonell, Francisco José de Caldas, Jorge Tadeo Lozano, Policarpa Salavarrieta, María Antonia Santos Plata, José María Morelos, Mariano Matamoros, etc.

+At the time of the Spanish Civil War the phrase "¡Al paredón!" ("To the wall!") to express the death threat to whom certain blame is attributed to be summarily executed.
+"Dar un paseo" (Going for a walk) is the euphemism of a series of violent episodes and political repression that occurred during the Spanish Civil War, which took place on both the Republican and the Nationalist factions, looking for victims with the excuse of taking them for a walk, which ended with the shooting in the open fields, often at night.
+It was an abbreviated murder procedure in the form of the Ley de fugas (Law for escapes).
+Sometimes common criminals participated in them.

+Indalecio Prieto would define these executions in Letters to a sculptor: small details of great events as:"Executions without summary that were carried out in both areas of Spain and that dishonored us Spaniards on both sides equally".The last use of capital punishment in Spain took place on 27 September 1975 by firing squads for two members of the armed Basque nationalist and separatist group ETA political-military and three members of the Revolutionary Antifascist Patriotic Front (FRAP).

 United Arab Emirates

 In the United Arab Emirates, firing squad is the preferred method of execution.